- Find It

 Student Film Festival

-The festival is in its 10th year and will be held on Wednesday July 17 & Thursday July 18, 2013 at the Princeton Public Library.
-Please go to the entry form to submit a film for consideration for the July 2014 Festival, July 16 & 17.
+The festival is in its 12th year and will be held on Wednesday July 22 and Thursday July 23, 2015 at the Princeton Public Library, Princeton, NJ.

-The Princeton Student Film & Video Festival is in its 10th consecutive year, and it is sponsored by the Princeton Public Library.
+The Princeton Student Film & Video Festival is sponsored by the Princeton Public Library.
 The mission of the festival is to encourage and support the work of youth filmmakers in a range of genres and styles, with the opportunity and a venue for the filmmakers to show their work to a broad audience.
 The festival is open to high school and college students and home-schooled, unschooled or not in school youth ages 14-25 from Princeton and all points beyond, both near and far.
-There is no cost to enter.

 Outlets for Filmmakers: